 If you are facing a DUI/OVI charge, and you have previously been convicted of DUI or OVI, you risk facing much steeper fines and more harsh charges and penalties.
 It may be extremely difficult to argue your case in court because your prior record does not shine a light in your favor.

 Previous convictions make you less believable to judges, who are willing to hit you with the maximum amount of fines and jail time imaginable.
 It is important that you hire an experienced attorney to represent you in order to ensure you receive a fair trial.
-Call Mastandrea Law today to speak with an aggressive criminal attorney about your charges.
+Call Mastandrea Law, LLC today to speak with an aggressive criminal attorney about your charges.

 Penalties For DUI Convictions In Ohio